ComplexSecurity/knowledge-base/docs/programming/fwrite.md

 In this example, an attacker could potentially:

 1. **Write to Sensitive Files**: If the server permissions allow, the attacker might overwrite important system files or configuration files by providing their paths in the `filename` parameter.
-2. **Execute Arbitrary Scripts**: If the server is configured to execute scripts in the directory where files are being written, an attacker could write a PHP script and then execute it by accessing its URL, leading to [[remote code execution]].
+2. **Execute Arbitrary Scripts**: If the server is configured to execute scripts in the directory where files are being written, an attacker could write a PHP script and then execute it by accessing its URL, leading to [remote code execution](../security/rce.md).